AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## What's new {#what-is-new}

-* For stage-only and production-only pipelines available as part of the early adopter program, you can now execute them in emergency mode, skipping stage testing.
+* For stage-only and production-only pipelines (available as part of the [early adopter program](#staging-production-only-pipelines)), you can now execute them in [emergency mode,](/help/using/stage-prod-only.md#emergency-mode) skipping stage testing.

-* If the `authorizeEmergencyExecutionMode` flag is set to true, you can start a classic production pipeline in *Emergency Mode*, skipping stage testing.
-You can now select this *Emergency Mode* from directly in the user interface for stage-only and pre-production pipelines.
-See [Stage-Only Pipelines](/help/using/stage-prod-only.md#stage-only-run) <!-- CMGR-58091 -->

 ## Early adoption program {#early-adoption}